-Any conviction not expunged for drug-related or violent criminal activity within the past three years.
+Any conviction not expunged for drug-related or violent criminal activity within the past 5 years.

-Records of arrests for drug-related or violent criminal activity within the past three years, although a record or records of arrests will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
+Records of arrests for drug-related or violent criminal activity within the past 5 years, although a record of arrest(s) will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.